-In short, technology has changed; consumer wants and needs have changed; and in most of the world, government regulations have changed - but not in Australia.
-Here elected leaders say "the rules are set and won't be reviewed until 2009."3
+Put another way, digital technology has changed; consumer wants and needs have changed; and in most of the world, government regulations have changed - but not in Australia.
+Not yet, anyway.
+Here elected leaders say "the rules are set and won't be reviewed until 2009."